diamond-diadem/diamond-diadem.github.io/content/en/documentation/by-container/aiida.md

 ## Step 2: Start an instance and access the container

 Once you have downloaded the image you want, you are ready to use it.
 We recommend that you start an Apptainer instance and then access the container using the `shell` command.

+### Step by step method

 To start an instance, use the following command

 ```bash
 apptainer instance start \